Taco Bell's new restaurants are unrecognizable

-The company rolled out four new store models — “modern explorer,” “California sol,” “heritage” and “urban edge” — and they look nothing like the fast-food chain we know.
+The company is rolling out four different store models — “modern explorer,” “California sol,” “heritage” and “urban edge” — and they look nothing like the fast-food chain we know.

 They feature open kitchens and lounge seating areas with rustic wood and metal finishes, as well as fancy lighting fixtures and chandeliers that look like they came from Restoration Hardware.